What is a Certificate for Sequestration (Scotland)?

 No adviser is allowed to charge you for the issue of this certificate.
 You should not agree to pay anything for this service.

-Who is Permitted to Provide you with a Certificate for Sequestration?
+Who is Permitted to Provide you with a Certificate?

 An authorised person must issue the certificate.
 Such authorised persons are defined as being Insolvency Practitioners (these are the people and firms that set up Scottish trust deeds) and Money Advisers (who are likely to be employed in your area by the CAB and/or your Local Authority).